 As we grow older, the risk increases for CVD.
 As we grow older blood vessels lose elasticity which increases blood pressure.

-Fat deposition in the heart or coronary vessel which result in slow heart rate and increased risk of abnormal rhythms.
+Fat deposition in the heart or coronary vessel results in slow heart rate and increased risk of abnormal rhythms.

-So, many lifestyle adjustments can help counter some of the effects of aging on the heart and can help a younger heart stay in better condition.
+So, many lifestyle adjustments can help counter some of the effects of ageing on the heart and can help a younger heart stay in better condition.

 How gender differences make difference in a heart attack?